JoepVanlier/Hackey-Trackey/README.md

 # Hackey-Trackey
 ## What is it?
 A lightweight tracker plugin for REAPER 5.x and up.
 Hackey-Trackey is a small tracker for visualizing and editing MIDI data within REAPER.
-Designed to mimick the pattern editor of Jeskola Buzz, this tracker is meant to enable MIDI note entry and effect automation in a tracked manner.
+Originally developed to mimick the pattern editor of Jeskola Buzz, this tracker is meant to enable MIDI note entry and effect automation in a tracked manner.

 ![Using Hackey Trackey](https://i.imgur.com/KzfAm1T.png)

 ## What is it not?
 A sampler.
 Hackey-Trackey does not handle sample playback.
 For this you would need to add an additional VST that handles sample playback.
-Have a look at ReViSiT or linking Renoise to REAPER if this is what you seek.
+Have a look at ReViSiT or linking a dedicated tracker program such as Renoise to REAPER if this is what you seek.

 ## Small disclaimer
 Hackey Trackey is still actively being developed.
-Not all planned features are finished yet.
+Not all planned features are finished yet and there may stil be bugs.
 Be sure to check back in the future if you want to be kept up to date with the latest features.
-That said, basic tracking functionality works (note entry, FX sequencing) and directly updates MIDI and automation data.
+Basic tracking functionality works (note entry, FX sequencing) and directly updates MIDI and automation data.

 ## Installation
 ### With Reapack